My view on life (as of May-2023):

 Through AuthorDock, I have established myself as a trusted publishing partner for hundreds of authors.

-As a self-taught publishing consultant and instructor, I teach several topics on self publishing and promotion.
-Many of which are available as condensed curriculums packaged for for writers who attend conferences, university extended/adult education programs, and community/recreation programs.
+As a self-taught publishing consultant and instructor, I teach several topics on self-publishing and promotion.
+Many of are available as condensed curriculums packaged for writers who attend conferences, writing clubs, or delivered through university extended/adult education programs, and community/recreation programs.
 Teaching is something I've always enjoyed.

 I've published three books: 50 Interviews: Entrepreneurs Thriving in Uncertain Times, Finding Speaking Success (Wise Media Group), and the Ukulele Playbook.
 I was also featured in Wild Ink: Successful Secrets to Writing and Publishing (Prufrock Press).